apache/shardingsphere-elasticjob/README.md

 ElasticJob Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.

-ElasticJob Lite and ElasticJob Cloud provide unified API.
+Elasticjob uses a unified job API for each product.
-Developers only need code one time, then decide to deploy Lite or Cloud as you want.
+Developers only need code one time and can deploy at will.

 ElasticJob became an [Apache ShardingSphere](https://shardingsphere.apache.org/) Sub project on May 28 2020.